lambdaclass/concrete/paper/evidence-carrying.typ

       #v(0.55em)
     ]
     #pad(x: 1.2em)[
+      #text(size: 7.9pt)[
+        #text(weight: "bold")[CCS Concepts:] Software and its engineering → Formal software verification; Compilers; Imperative languages. \
+        #text(weight: "bold")[Keywords:] systems programming, proof drift, Lean, capabilities, compiler evidence, verification workflow.
+      ]
+    ]
+    #v(0.28em)
+    #pad(x: 1.2em)[
       #text(size: 8.5pt)[
         #text(weight: "bold")[Abstract — ]
-        Systems code is checked by tests, sanitizers, and analyzers; proof assistants offer rigor but live in a different world.
-The bridge between them is brittle: a theorem about a function is rarely tied to the exact source the compiler built, and it drifts silently when the body changes.
-This paper describes #emph[evidence-carrying source code]: source, compiler facts, proof registry entries, assumptions, and drift gates kept together by the compiler.
-Concrete is a small no-GC systems language with linear ownership and capability-visible effects whose compiler is written in Lean 4.
-The compiler extracts an eligible fragment of validated Core into Lean objects, lets a developer attach kernel-checked theorems to individual functions through a registry keyed by a body fingerprint, and automatically revokes a #raw("proved") claim when the source drifts.
-The contribution is the #emph[workflow], not a verified compiler: authority, effects, proof-eligibility, trust boundaries, stale-proof detection, and claim classification become ordinary compiler outputs over one semantic anchor.
-We report three non-toy graduated case studies — a bounded header validator (3 of 10 functions proved), a no-allocation bounded-state validator (4 of 20), and a constant-time tag comparison (1 of 2) — each stating precisely what is proved, enforced, reported, assumed, and trusted.
-We also report the current compiler-side soundness frontier: the #raw("partial def") opacity barrier has been removed for the flagship-used extractor surface, many extraction/evaluator rules now have checked preservation facts, and the remaining gap is deeper source-semantics agreement plus backend/toolchain trust.
-We do not claim a verified backend, full constant-time guarantees, complete language semantics, or SPARK-level proof-obligation generation.
+        A proof about source code can go stale in a depressingly ordinary way: the function changes, the model or theorem does not, and the build keeps looking green.
+Concrete is a small no-GC systems language, implemented in Lean 4, that treats this as a compiler problem rather than a documentation problem.
+The compiler extracts a proof-eligible fragment of checked Core into Lean objects, records attached theorems in a registry keyed by a body fingerprint, and revokes a `proved` claim when the source no longer matches what was proved.
+The same build also reports authority, allocation, trusted code, assumptions, and proof coverage.
+The result is not a verified compiler.
+It is a compiler that keeps evidence current enough for review.
+The current implementation has three non-toy graduated examples — a header validator, a bounded-state validator, and a fixed-time tag comparison — plus a partially proved extraction bridge.
+The backend, full language semantics, machine-level constant time, and SPARK-style VC generation remain outside the present claim.
       ]
     ]
     #v(0.35em)